renpy/renpy/sphinx/source/screens.rst

 Creates a text input area, which allows the user to enter text.
 When the user presses return, the text will be returned by the interaction.
+(When the screen is invoked through ``call screen``, the result will be placed in the ``_return`` variable.)

-This takes no parameters, and the following properties:
+The input statement takes no parameters, and the following properties:

 `default`
     The default text in this input.